splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/configuration/nodejs-otel-metrics.rst

 Runtime metrics
 ================================================

-To enable runtime metrics, see :ref:`metrics-configuration-nodejs`.
-The following example shows how to enable runtime metrics by passing the ``runtimeMetricsEnabled`` argument to the ``start`` method:
+To activate runtime metrics, see :ref:`metrics-configuration-nodejs`.
+The following example shows how to activate runtime metrics by passing the ``runtimeMetricsEnabled`` argument to the ``start`` method:

 .. code-block:: javascript